Contents

 Is mezzanine flooring suitable for residential use?

-Additionally, mezzanine flooring can serve as a creative design feature, adding visual interest and architectural appeal to residential interiors.
-Whether used to create a loft-style bedroom, a home office with a view, or a cosy relaxation space, mezzanines offer homeowners the flexibility to customise their living spaces to suit their lifestyles and preferences.
+As well as this, mezzanines can serve as a stylish design feature, adding character and architectural interest to a space.
+Whether it’s for a loft-style bedroom, a home office with a view, or a quiet relaxation area, mezzanines allow homeowners to personalise their living spaces to fit their lifestyle.

 How long does it take to install mezzanine flooring?